SilentRhetoric/algokit-tutorials/src/content/tutorial/1-basics/1-introduction/1-welcome/content.md

 The primary class provided by Utils is the `AlgorandClient`, a stateful client that acts as a portal to a rich set of account, transaction, and data methods.

+## Lora the Explorer

+Each lesson in the tutorial will also invite you to use Lora, AlgoKit's Live On-Chain Resource Analyzer, to explorer the objects of the lesson through it's sophisticated explorer pages and visualizations.

 ## Your First Task: Get the Latest Round

 Let's create a client and use it query MainNet for the latest round, or block number, at the tip of the chain: